apollographql/apollo-kotlin/ROADMAP.md

 ---

-## Upcoming Releases
+## Version 3 releases

-The next few minor releases for the Kotlin Client will focus on smaller iterative improvements.
-Please so our [GitHub milestones](https://github.com/apollographql/apollo-kotlin/milestones) for what might be in each release.
+`3.7` is the last planned minor release under version 3.
+All active feature development is now being done for the `4.0.0` release on the `main` branch.
+Version 3 is still actively maintained and we will continue to release `3.7.x` patches on the `release-3.x` branch.

 ## Longer Term